Dicksonia fibrosa

 Dicksonia fibrosa photographed at Logan Botanic Garden, Stranraer, Scotland, UK

-Dicksonia fibrosa (syn wheki-ponga) is a tree fern with a stout truck, reaching 8 ft (2.5 m) in time.
+Dicksonia fibrosa (syn wheki-ponga) is a tree fern with a stout trunk, reaching 8 ft (2.5 m) in time.
 The young fronds are almost erect, spreading as they age, green to dark green.

-Found in lowland and lower mountain forests, south of Hamilton, in the North and South Islands of New Zealand.
-It is closely related to the more commonly grown Dicksonia antarctica, from Australia.
+Found in lowland and lower mountain forests, in the North and South Islands of New Zealand.
+Closely related to Dicksonia antarctica, from Australia.
 Dicksonia fibrosa grows fairly slowly.
-Hardy in New Zealand; in the UK it needs a cool, sheltered, shady spot, or a sunny site with plenty of moisture; and has proved to be hardy to –9°C.
+Hardy in New Zealand; in the UK it needs a cool, sheltered, shady spot, or a sunny site with plenty of moisture; hardy to –9°C.

 NZ Plants C NZ Plants D NZ Plants E